Affiliate links on Android Authority may earn us a commission. Learn more.

-How much do we depend on the things we carry on the daily?
+How much do we depend on the things we carry daily?
 Those of you who have lost a wallet will remember that gut-wrenching feeling.
 Even losing your keys will set you back some time and money.
 It’s no surprise the industry is finding a way to keep an eye out for those valuables with new portable tracking technology.
-Now the Samsung is joining the game.
+Samsung joined the game in April 2021.
 This is Android Authority‘s Galaxy SmartTag review.

 What is the Samsung Galaxy SmartTag?

 The Samsung Galaxy SmartTag is a small accessory that can be tracked in order to determine its location.
 This means it can be attached to your wallet, keys, backpack, pet collar, or anything you can think of, to help you locate your belongings.